siriusb-nox/ONT-workshop-Oct-2023/C_read_corrtrim_CANU.md

 We will use here a genome size of 160,000 bp because is the standard size of a plastid genome (also, a plastid genome of reference of A. altilis, available in [GenBank](https://www.ncbi.nlm.nih.gov/nucleotide/NC_059002.1), indicates that it has 160,184 bp).

 This command will output reads that have been corrected.
+Correction occurres by overlapping reads.

 To run canu in filter mode (_trim_), use: